simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

  |-- LOCATION: string (nullable = true)
 </pre>

-DataFrames are immutable in Spark, so we can't modify the one we have - we need to create a new one with the correct column titles.
+DataFrames are immutable in Spark, so we can't modify the one we have - we need to create a new dataframe with the correct column titles.

 <h3>Create A New Lower-Case Column Name List</h3>
 <pre lang="scala">